 (Some LA CH CW postcodes are not covered at the moment, please call)

-Now you can get your loft boarded for storage on interest free payments
+Now you can get your loft boarded for storage with our interest free - Easy Payment Plan!

-Now you can get the loft storage space you want and pay in 3 easy interest free payments.
+Now you can get the loft storage space you want and spread the cost over 3 easy payments!

 Totally interest free and you only need to spend £750 or more on loft storage or any loft services we provide to apply*